Buenos Aires Basics: The Darkside

 Cabarets

-Like brothels, cabarets are located throughout the city.
-These establishments have a seedy reputation according to our sources.
+Like brothels, cabarets are located throughout the city and have earned a bad reputation over the years.
 Most often, a promoter will offer free shows, sex or drinks at the entrance of the cabaret to entice potential clients to go inside.
 Drinks can be very expensive and often times the ladies drinks will be added to the tab without the previous consent of the client.
-We have not heard of a pleasant cabaret experience in Buenos Aires.
+These places are designed to fleece unsuspecting patrons for maximum profits.
+This is #10 on our list of What NOT to do in Buenos Aires.